Spales/secure-messenger-desktop/README.md

 - Automatic reconnection support
 - Built-in ping/pong for health checks

-## License

-MIT

 ## Security Reporting

-If you find a security vulnerability, please email security@example.com instead of using the issue tracker.
+Incase you find any security vulnerability, kindly email isaacopolot201@gmail.com instead of using the issue tracker.